 Lowercase the common noun elements of names in plural uses (the rivers Connecticut and Manhan; Amherst and Mount Holyoke colleges).

 headlines and composition titles: Capitalize the principal words—nouns, verbs, adverbs, pronouns and interjections.
 Capitalize only those conjunctions and prepositions consisting of four or more letters.
 For hyphenated compounds, the same general capitalization rules apply to the elements following the hyphen.
 If the first element of the hyphenated compound is a prefix that cannot stand by itself as a word, do not capitalize the second element (Anti-intellectualism).
-These capitalization guidelines do not apply for word breaks at the ends of lines.

 catalog: preferred spelling.
 Smith College Course Catalog is the official title of the publication; do not capitalize "catalog" when used generically (college catalog).

-Center for Religious and Spiritual Life: formerly the Office of Religious and Spiritual Life
+Center for Religious and Spiritual Life (formerly the Office of Religious and Spiritual Life)

 central check-in, CCI